 is a function from (s/cat :x :x) to :x

-To get around this, I introduced a macro typed.clj.spec/tv
+To get around this, I introduced a macro typed.clj.spec/tv that represents a type-variable occurence.

 for all specs :x,